 Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of fellow student, is guilty of plagiarism.
 Plagiarism is another word for academic dishonesty and is a form of theft.
+All of the writing and the ideas in your writing (e.g., theft.
 All of the writing and the ideas in your writing (e.g., journals) must be your own.
 Any attempt to pass off the work of someone else as your own will result in an F for the course.

-Failure to comply with this policy $\underline{\text{will}}$ result in a '0' (no credit) for the assignment and can result in an "F" for the course if circumstances warrant.
-Please note that essays cannot be "recycled" - reusing previous essays that you have written is still a form of academic dishonesty.
+Failure to comply with this policy will result in a '0' (no credit) for the assignment and can result in an "F" for the course if circumstances warrant.
+Please note that essays cannot be "recycled" reusing previous essays that you have written is still a form of academic dishonesty.
 All writing in this class must be new and original.